Phrasal Verbs with FALL

 We can use fall on to say that something happens on a particular day.

-- My birthday falls on Friday.
+- My birthday falls on a Friday.

 - Easter always falls on Sunday.